Winston Llenas: Career

 As Llenas grew older, he became a solid minor league hitter.
 He made his major league debut on August 15, 1968 against the Washington Senators at Anaheim Stadium.
 He started at third base, batted sixth in the lineup, and went 1-for-3 with a double and a run scored in a 3–1 win over starting pitcher Frank Bertaina.
 Typically, he made a throwing error on the first ground ball hit to him.

 His best season was 1973, when he led the American League in pinch-hits (16) and pinch-hit at-bats (56).
 He also had career highs in games played (78), batting average (.269), and runs batted in (25).
 He was used quite often as a pinch-hitter throughout his MLB career.
 The most games he started at any one position was at third base.
 His best position, however, was second base, where he handled 111 total chances without making a single error.

 Career totals for 300 games include a .230 batting average (122-for-531), 3 HR, 61 RBI, and 50 runs scored.

 In the Dominican Winter League he has been a champion in 19 of the 20 crowns of Aguilas Cibaeñas as a player, manager, general manager and president.

 In 2008, Llenas gained induction into the Caribbean Baseball Hall of Fame as part of its 12th Class.

+Llenas served as the bench coach for the Toronto Blue Jays under then manager Jimy Williams during the 1988 Major League Baseball season in his only year on the team's coaching staff wearing uniform number 57.